node-saml/passport-saml/README.md

 ## Security and signatures

-Passport-SAML uses the HTTP Redirect Binding for its `AuthnRequest`s, and expects to receive the messages back via the HTTP POST binding.
+Passport-SAML uses the HTTP Redirect Binding for its `AuthnRequest`s (unless overridden with the `authnRequestBinding` parameter), and expects to receive the messages back via the HTTP POST binding.

 Authentication requests sent by Passport-SAML can be signed using RSA-SHA1.
 To sign them you need to provide a private key in the PEM format via the `privateCert` configuration key.
 For example: